NFL Draft 2022: Here are the teams with the most, fewest picks

 - Green Bay PackersLiveTodayTomorrowvs--|

-Here are the NFL teams with the most, fewest 2022 draft picks originally appeared on NBC Sports Philadelphia
+Here are the NFL teams with the most, fewest 2022 draft picks originally appeared on NBC Sports Washington

 The National Football League is about to get an influx of young talent.